hashicorp/nomad/website/source/docs/jobspec/schedulers.html.md

 # Scheduler Types

-Nomad has three scheduler types that can be used hen creating your [job](/docs/jobspec/): `service`, `batch` and `system`.
+Nomad has three scheduler types that can be used when creating your [job](/docs/jobspec/): `service`, `batch` and `system`.
 Here we will describe the differences between each of these schedulers.